 Brian has been the Conductor and Music Director of the Columbine Chorale since 2004, after serving as co-Music Director with his father, Richard, from 1996-2004.
 Brian holds a Bachelor of Arts degree from Adams State College, where he studied the art of choral music with Randolph Jones.
 As a graduate student at Oklahoma State University, he studied choral conducting with Dr. Jerry McCoy, serving as President and Student Director of the University Choir.
 He currently receives ongoing training from Rodney Eichenberger each summer at his Choral Conducting Workshops in Cannon Beach, Oregon.

-Mr. Eichenberger currently teaches music in the Denver Public Schools.
+Mr. Eichenberger recently retired from teaching music in the Denver Public Schools.
 He taught vocal and instrumental music at West High School in Denver, where he conducted the famous Singing Christmas Tree for 15 years.
 West High School’s select vocal ensemble, Lariat, performed widely throughout the city, and in 2006 was honored to perform at the Inauguration Ceremony for incoming governor Bill Ritter.
 In addition to his teaching duties, Brian has served as clinician for the Arkansas Valley High School Honor Choir, the Denver Public Schools’ Citywide Middle School Honor Choir and the Young Voices for Peace.

 Music Director Emeritus and founder of the Columbine Chorale, Richard has been a respected choral conductor in Colorado since 1951.
 As a soldier in World War II, he was tenor soloist and later director of the Fifth Infantry Soldier Chorus.
 This well-known Army chorus sang concerts in Germany and Austria after the war, including command performances for Generals Patton and Eisenhower.
 The chorus sang the final concert of the 1945 Salzburg Music Festival to an overflow audience in the Mozarteum.
 Richard founded the Colorado Choir jointly with Casey Jones in 1977 and founded the Columbine Chorale ten years later.